intrinio/r-sdk-legacy/cran-comments.md

 ## Release Summary
-This is the first release of `IntrinioStockAPI` for CRAN review.
+This is the first release of 'IntrinioStockAPI' for CRAN review.

 ## Test environments
 * local macOS High Sierra install, R 3.5.1